friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/uniformsAndCs.md

 ## Bug: Empty Shader

 If the shader has been composed and compiled for the first time but the only a blank material is visible in Scene mode, it could be due to the initialisation of essential parameters using uniform variables.
 All nodes using **_rayOrigin** and **_raymarchStoppingCriterium** are affected.
-Thus, lighting such as the [Sunrise](camera/mouseBasedMovement.md.md) might correctly be rendered.
+Thus, lighting such as the [Sunrise Lighting](lighting/sunriseLight.md) might correctly be rendered.

 To resolve this issue, simply run the scene once.
 By running the scene, the C# file will be executed and the uniform variables will be set.
 The uniforms will remain even after the Game mode has been exited.